ALP Dark Matter from Kinetic Fragmentation: Opening up the Parameter Window

 where $t_i$ is some initial time before which the parametric resonance is not effective.
 At this point it is convenient to introduce the dimensionless quantities via

 where $\trap$-subscript implies that the quantities are evaluated at $T_{\trap}$ defined by \eqref{eq:8}.
 In terms of these quantities \eqref{eq:62} becomes

 The growth factor $\mathcal{B}_k$ does depend on the temperature scaling $\gamma$ of the axion mass, but not on the model parameters such as $m_{\trap}$ and $H_{\trap}$.
 For the modes which amplify most efficiently its value is $\sim \mathcal{O}(0.5)$.
 Therefore the efficiency of the fragmentation is effectively determined by the hiearchy between the axion mass and Hubble rate at trapping.
 This result can be understood physically.
 If the Hubble is much smaller than the axion mass at the beginning of oscillations, the redshifting of the homogenous mode becomes very slow allowing the axion to probe non-quadratic parts of its potential for a longer time.
 In the Standard Misalignment Mechanism, $m_{\trap}/H_{\trap}\sim 3$ so the expansion quickly redshifts the amplitude of the oscillations which makes the parametric resonance ineffective.
 In a nutshell, efficient parametric resonance requires a mechanism which delays the onset of oscillations.
 The Kinetic Misalignment Mechanism provides this via large initial kinetic energy.
-In the Large Misalignment Mechanism \cite{Zhang:2017dpp,Arvanitaki:2019rax} this is achieved by tuning the initial angle to the top of the axion potential such that the onset of oscillations is delayed due to the small potential gradient at the top.
+In the Large Misalignment Mechanism \cite{Zhang:2017dpp,Arvanitaki:2019rax} this is achieved by tuning\footnote{It is also possible to dynamically generate an initial angle very close to the top \cite{Co:2018mho} and bottom \cite{Co:2018phi} of the potential.} the initial angle to the top of the axion potential such that the onset of oscillations is delayed due to the small potential gradient at the top.

 It is also instructive to study how the shape of the instability bands changes with time.
 For this, let us introduce the following quantity:

 Then we can write $\kap(\tau)$ as

 To obtain $\eps(\tau)$ we note that the adiabatic invariant \eqref{eq:14} can be expressed in terms of $\tilde{J}$ by